 By doing so, you’ll, hopefully, resolve the issue at hand.
 If you’re not sure how to run this tool in the elevated Command Prompt line, follow the steps below:

 - In the Windows Search bar, type CMD.

 - Right-click on Command Prompt and choose to Run as administrator.

 - In the command line, type the following command and press Enter:

-- The procedure is swift and you can immediately close Command Prompt and start the Windows Store again.
+- The procedure is swift and you can immediately close Command Prompt and start the Microsoft Store again.

-As a quick reminder, if you don’t clean your Store cache regularly, Windows Store won’t open smoothly.
-If you can’t open the Windows Store, check this troubleshooting guide to fix the problem.
+As a quick reminder, if you don’t clean your Store cache regularly, Microsoft Store won’t open smoothly.
+Do check this complete troubleshooting guide to fix the problem for good.

-Follow the instructions below to log out and sign in again in the Windows Store:
+Follow the instructions below to log out and sign in again in the Microsoft Store:

 - Click on your Profile icon in the upper right corner.

 - Click again on the active account and choose Sign Out.